 There’s no need to register for the four modules simultaneously.
 You can sit for the GED subtests one at a time.

 Until recently, GED testing had to be done at a state-approved Maryland test center.
-There was no option over the internet but that has changed now an online proctored GED testing option was welcomed.
+There was no option over the internet, but that has changed with the arrival of an online proctored GED testing option.
 Learn more below.

 Allegany College of Maryland (Center for Continuing Education & Workforce Development)